Timekeeping, Hours & Payroll

 As a condition of employment, employees may be required to work occasional or periodic overtime hours as determined by SWOSU.

-Compensatory Time: Compensatory time (frequently referred to as comp time) is accumulated by non-exempt employees who work in excess of their normal work schedule (40 hours/week) with such time not being paid out to the employee at that time.
+Compensatory Time: Compensatory time (frequently referred to as comp time) is accumulated by non-exempt employees who work in excess of their normal work schedule with such time not being paid out to the employee at that time.
 For hours worked in excess of 40 hours in a given workweek, non-exempt employees accrue compensatory time at the rate of one and one-half times.
-The maximum compensatory time which may be accrued by an employee is 80 hours.
+The maximum compensatory time which may be accrued by an employee is 80 hours for a 40-hour work week (the maximum is prorated for individuals scheduled to work less than 40 hours).
 Employees automatically receive compensation for any hours earned above this cap.
 Note: The decision to pay comp time or to accumulate time is the decision of the employee's budget unit head.

 Employees transferring from one department to another are required to use accumulated compensatory time prior to transferring or be paid by the department in which the time was earned.